home | what's new | other sitescontact | about

 The translators didn’t know what to do with “God is Spirit.”
 Orthodox teaching anthropomorphized God as a stern grandfather-figure in the sky, a humorless old man with a long white beard sitting on a marble throne, hurling judgment and invective at helpless people just for doing nothing.
 The translators imagined God as a Spirit-being with a human body, not as amorphous Spirit.
 Their solution was to insert an article, the letter “a,” before “Spirit,” thereby turning God into a Spirit-man.
 King James would buy this, but the other was a hard sell in his court.
 (The letter "a" printed in italics in the KJV indicates that the original Greek does not support this rendering.)

-Well, we understand the politics of the day and the need to save one’s neck from an orthodox king.
 The actual meaning of Jesus’ words, however, is not so hard to discern, especially as we consider the context of the entire conversation with the woman:

 “God is not a Spirit, God is not a human-figure in the sky; instead, God is Spirit, that is, God is Consciousness itself, Universal Consciousness.
 God is all and in all, and all things are made of God’s essence.
 It makes absolutely no sense and becomes the height of folly to think that you can find God -- the one who in habits eternity, the universe, and all dimensions -- in some little church-building with four walls.
 What a ridiculous idea!
-Those who understand what I’m saying will worship God – not in a temple or in a church – but in spirit and in truth; that is, by aligning one’s consciousness (spirit) with Universal Consciousness, which is a reflection of reality (truth).”
+Those who understand what I’m saying will worship God – not in a temple or in a church – but in spirit and in truth; that is, by aligning one’s consciousness (soul essence) with Universal Consciousness, which is a reflection of reality (truth).”

 the long dark night of the soul: One of my favorite quotations is from the great writer, F. Scott Fitzgerald: “In the [long] dark night of the soul, it is always three o'clock in the morning.”
 This says so much.
 Three A.M. can be a most miserable time, with no place to run and hide, no artifice available to distract.
 At three A.M., we are most alone, frighteningly so, with ourselves.